-It makes sense when you think about it, cows milk is designed to grow their baby calves very rapidly.
 All these growth hormones mean that milk contains high levels of androgens such as testosterone and IGF-1 (Insulin Growth Factor).
 These two androgens are now widely known to contribute to skin disorders such as acne and eczema.
 Not only does milk contain acne causing hormones, dairy products can also have a huge impact on your insulin levels too which can have a knock-on effect on your skin.

 Cows dairy is problematic for acne because it contains highly inflammatory A1 casein.
 A1 casein should be avoided by anyone who suffers from acne or any sort of hormonal issues such as endometriosis, PCOS and even just chronic PMS.
 However, Goats, Ewe and Buffalo dairy contain A2 casein and most women don’t suffer the same inflammatory response as cows dairy.
 It’s one of those things that you’re going to have to try it and see how you get on.
 I recently read on this post by Lara Briden that if you used to suffer with regular ear/throat infections as a child, it’s a very good indicator to whether you can or can’t tolerate dairy.
 Those who suffered with upper respiratory infections as a child should avoid dairy completely as those childhood infections “were driven by A1 casein, and in adulthood, the same immune-disruption manifests as other inflammatory conditions.”
 (L.Briden, 2013)